christian-t-curry/dropdown_module/README.md

-# dropdown_module
+# A Dropdown Module for Framer
-A dropdown menu module for framer that uses native inputs
+This module allows you to build out an interactive dropdown that will take advantage of native dropdown support on your device.

-## Quick Setup
+## Quick Install
 * Download the project from github.
 * Copy Dropdown.coffee into the modules/ folder.
 * In your framer code at the top of the file write `InputModule = require "input"`